lunivore/Stirry/README.md

 # Stirry
 A very lightweight JavaFX automation tool.

-Big thanks to [Renato Athaydes and the Automaton team](https://github.com/renatoathaydes/Automaton) for hints on how to grab an FX App.

 Current features:

-- Grabs the root node of your app
+- Find the root node of your app, or modal dialogs
-- Lets you search for Nodes using a predicate.
+- Find any other node using predicates
+- Wait for nodes to be in a particular state, returning any arbitrary result you like
+- Wait for text property changes (faster)

-Examples of how to use it are [here](src/test/kotlin/com/lunivore/stirry/StirryTest.kt).
+Examples of how to use it are [here](src/test/kotlin/com/lunivore/stirry/).